Writers workshop (activity): Draft workshop

 Because the participants are empowered to deliver feedback directly, rather than relying on a teacher to guide them, the process aims to phase out the use of a facilitator.
 Referring back to the text when making critiques, and using "high-order Lexicon element[s]", strengthens students' critical reading and writing skills, which is particularly useful in an academic setting.
-Writing feedback down in advance helps keep on discussion on track and provides a record of feedback if anything gets missed.
+Writing feedback down in advance helps keep the discussion on track and provides a record of feedback if anything gets missed.

 Critical response process

 In 1990, Liz Lerman created the Critical Response Process (CRP), a highly structured method of feedback often used in creative writing.
 Lerman developed the Process after realising artists tended to apologise, rather than ask questions, when presenting unfinished work.
 An important point to note is that unsolicited feedback can't be shared.
 The relevant steps are: